-And that's jut the tip of the iceberg.
+That’s just the tip of the iceberg.
 Innumerable other attacks occurred, including many that were never reported.
 Online is not exactly the Wild West, but there are definitely too many cyber-miscreants for comfort.

 In this article, we discuss how to become a cyber security professional and the 11 best careers in cyber security.
 It addresses:

 The term cyber security describes all measures taken to defend computer networks from malicious attacks, typically launched online.
-Hackers and other intruders may seek to access a computer network to access users' identification information, financial information, and corporate and proprietary confidential information.
+Hackers and other intruders may seek to access a computer network to access users’ identification information, financial information, and corporate and proprietary confidential information.
 Or they may seek to inflict harm by introducing a virus, Trojan horse, malware, or worm to infect and perhaps disable a computer system.
-Cyber security professionals police computer networks to prevent such malicious activity.
+Cyber security professionals police computer networks to prevent this malicious activity.